fiverr/i18n.js/readme.md

 ```

 ### Helper functions
-Check if a key is available (including empty strings)
+Check if a key is available
 #### has
 ```js
 i18n.has('key');